FairRootGroup/FairSoft/docs/preparation.md

 ### I.1.
 Install the [prerequisites](prerequisites.md).

 ### I.2.
 Clone the repo

+If you are running on NFS, please take note the [Filesystem requirements](https://spack.readthedocs.io/en/latest/basic_usage.html#filesystem-requirements) of spack on the ``flock`` requirements of spack and possible workarounds.

 ```
 git clone -b dev https://github.com/FairRootGroup/FairSoft
 cd FairSoft
 ```
 ### I.3.
 Run the setup

 ```